Eames Plastic Armchair DAX

 Charles & Ray Eames, 1950

-The Plastic Chairs by Charles and Ray Eames were the very first chairs to be developed out of plastic for industrial production.
-Their organically shaped seat shells can be combined with a variety of different bases.
-The DAX chair (Dining Height Armchair X-Base) has a visually understated four-legged tubular steel base, which comes in a powder-coated version that is also suited for outdoor applications.
+The Plastic Chairs by Charles and Ray Eames were the first industrially produced chairs made of plastic.
+The visually understated four-legged tubular steel base of the DAX chair (Dining Height Armchair X-Base) comes in a powder-coated version that is suited for outdoor settings like terraces, street cafés, gardens and parks.

 Seat shellMore colors